-Advance the frontiers of human understanding and performance by developing innovative, open-source software platforms for scientific computing and integrating them into academic, government, and commercial products and processes
+Advance the frontiers of understanding by developing innovative open source software platforms and integrating them into research, processes, and products.

-Promote an inclusive and energized company that emphasizes integrity and teamwork
+- Culture › We promote an inclusive and energized environment that emphasizes integrity and teamwork.

-Work passionately and creatively to grow personally, professionally, and together as a company
+- Growth › We work passionately and creatively to grow personally, professionally, and together as a company.

-Drive sustainable innovation through collaborative relationships with customers and open-source communities
+- Collaboration › We drive sustainable innovation through collaborative relationships with customers and open source communities.

-Champion algorithms and open-source software platforms to accelerate the pace of reproducible research and product development
+- Open Science › We champion algorithms and open source software platforms to accelerate the pace of reproducible research and product development.

-Advance scientific understanding for the betterment of mankind
+- Impact › We advance scientific understanding for the betterment of humankind.

 Collaborations with Academia, Government, and Industry